-A prized community garden in Archway is on the brink of closure after nearly 50 years.
+A prized community garden in Archway needs investment to continue its green social prescribing offer after nearly 50 years.

 Sunnyside Community Gardens has welcomed volunteers of all stripes since 1978 and has recently become a leading light in the field of therapeutic horticulture.